alikaraw/special-rounds-csgoPlugin/README.md

 |sr_MinHealth|The min amount of health you can get in Random HP round| - | 50|
 |sr_wzeus|Whether in "knifes only" mode there is also zeus|0 OR 1| 0|

-NOTE : The value of sr_MaxHealth needs to be bigger than sr_MinHealth.
+NOTE : The value of sr_MaxHealth needs to be bigger than sr_MinHealth

 ## Commands:
 ### All-Users Commands: